New NFL policy will fine teams if players kneel during national anthem

 Breaking News Emails

-The NFL announced Wednesday that all players who are on the field when the national anthem is heard before a game must stand — or they can choose to remain in the locker room without penalty.
+The National Football League announced Wednesday that all players who are on the field when the national anthem is heard before a game must stand — or they can choose to remain in the locker room without penalty.

 Breaking News Emails

-Note: CORRECTION (May 23, 2018, 4:15 p.m.
-ET): A previous version of this article misstated when Colin Kaepernick filed a grievance against the NFL.
-It was last year, not this month.